 To assist range countries and practitioners in the process of Management Planning, the GSLEP Secretariat has released General Guidelines for Management Planning in Snow Leopard Landscapes as well as a number of supporting documents.

 Download Finalized Management Plans

 Several Management Plans for GSLEP landscapes have already been finalized.
-Go to the Publications Page to download these.
+Coming soon.